 The Four Cases in German

-This is an explanation of the four cases in German that combines a discussion of the logic of the cases with their position in sentence in terms of German word order.
+This is an explanation of the four cases in German that combines a discussion of the logic of the cases with their position in sentences in terms of German word order.
 Considering the two together is, in my experience, the best strategy to learn the articles in a grammatically correct way.
-We will discuss the cases in the order in which they should be learned in German.
-The order is determined by the likelihood that you will encounter the cases in a German sentence.
+We will discuss the cases in the order they should be understood in German.
+The order is determined by the likelihood of encountering the cases in a German sentence.

 The Nominative Case (100%)

 Cases represent the function that a noun performs in a given sentence.
-The nominative case is the subject in a sentence.
-A very short sentence that students learn in our beginner German courses just has a subject, a conjugated verb and maybe an adverb, e.g.
+The nominative case is the subject of a sentence.
+A very short sentence that students learn in our beginner German courses has a subject, a conjugated verb and maybe an adverb, e.g.

 Ich (nominative) lese gern